 W www.huttcity.govt.nz/Council-Services/ Emergency-Management/

 The Hutt River catchment

-The Hutt River is a steep alluvial river that starts in the Tararua Ranges and enters Wellington Harbour at Petone.
+Tararua Ranges and enters Wellington Harbour at Petone.
 The river drains mountainous terrain in the southern Tararua and Rimutaka Ranges and streams and rivers from the Eastern and Western hills of the Hutt Valley.